-Why You Need a Local SEO and Google Map Marketing Strategy
+Why You Need a Local SEO and Google Maps Marketing Strategy

-Having a Local SEO and Google Map Marketing Strategy in place can improve not only the visits to your site, but also your lead generation, number of phone calls and visits to your physical location.
+Having a Local SEO and Google Maps Marketing Strategy in place can improve not only the visits to your website, but also the number of leads that you generate, and the number of phone calls and visits to your physical location.

 7 Key Factors for Your Google Maps Marketing Strategy

 Like it or not, proximity is one of the most important elements when it comes to appearing in Local SEO results and on Google Maps.

 If your restaurant isn’t close to Brighton, don’t expect to appear in any searches for the best restaurants in Brighton.

 This seems obvious but some companies are still keen to appear in results for areas where they aren’t located.